HELLO, I’M NEIL

 Over time, I have designed or led UX work on many other hardware products across home theater, plug-in speakers, portable speakers, audio components, and headphones.
 Each posed interesting creative challenges, both in the physicality of the device and its interactions within the wider ecosystem.

-Working closely with colleagues in Industrial Design, Product Management, and Engineering, we have also driven three evolutions of the Sonos on-product UI, each designed to drive more engaging interactions with the physical product and to optimize time to music.
+Working closely with colleagues in Industrial Design, Product Management, and Engineering, we have also driven three evolutions of the Sonos on-product UI, each designed to drive more engaging interactions with the physical product, optimizing time to music.

 CORE SOFTWARE EXPERIENCES